FORUM FOR ANTHROPOLOGY AND CULTURE ANTROPOLOGICHESKIJ FORUMRUS | ENG

 |

-Next ForumIn the sixty-second number of Antropologicheskij forum / Forum for Anthropology and Culture, published by the Museum of Anthropology and Ethnography of the Russian Academy of Sciences (Kunstkamera), the European University at St Petersburg, our ‘Forum’ (written round-table) will address the subject of human / animal relations and multispecies ethnography.
+Next ForumIn the sixty-fourth number of Antropologicheskij forum / Forum for Anthropology and Culture, published by the Museum of Anthropology and Ethnography of the Russian Academy of Sciences (Kunstkamera), the European University at St Petersburg, the topic of discussion will be anthropological theories.
 We would like to invite you to respond to the questionnaire below.
 You may, as you wish, directly address the questions presented here, or send in a text responding to one or some of them (or taking up some other issue that seems to you relevant).
 Whichever way, we would be grateful if you could keep your answers to a maximum of 10 pp. (1.5 spaced, 12-point type).
 Please use the author-date in-text citation system for any references in the format [Smith 2002: 12], i.e. author/date (no comma) in square brackets, appending a list of ‘References’ at the end with full publication details: Author: e.g. Smith M. A.; Article title: e.g. ‘Visual Anthropology’; Journal title: e.g. Ethnology, 2002, no. 3, pp. 14–19; or alternatively, Author: e.g. Smith M. A.; Book title: e.g. Visual Anthropology.
-Place: Publisher, date, pages: e.g. London: Anvil Press, 2002, 356 pp. Please send replies by 1 July 2024 to forum.for.anthropology@gmail.com, with a copy to ck616@cam.ac.uk; your email address should be included in any attached file.
-We hope that the discussion will appear in September 2024.
+Place: Publisher, date, pages: e.g. London: Anvil Press, 2002, 356 pp. Please send replies by 15 January 2025 to forum.for.anthropology@gmail.com, with a copy to ck616@cam.ac.uk; your email address should be included in any attached file.
+We hope that the discussion will appear in March 2025.

 Editorial Office of the journal 'Forum for Anthropology and Culture': European University at St Petersburg 6/1А Gagarinskaya Str., 191187, St Petersburg, Russia Phone: +7 (812) 386-76-36 Fax: +7 (812) 386-76-39 E-mail: forum.for.anthropology()gmail.com |